 7.1.10 States and subregional or regional fisheries management organizations and arrangements should give due publicity to conservation and management measures and ensure that laws, regulations and other legal rules governing their implementation are effectively disseminated.
-The bases and purposes of such measures should be explained to users of the resource in order to facilitate their application and thus gain increased support in the implementation of such measures.
+The basis and purposes of such measures should be explained to users of the resource in order to facilitate their application and thus gain increased support in the implementation of such measures.

 Question format (Caddy 1996): Are the conservation and management measures adopted for management of the fishery and the related decision-making process given due publicity in order to ensure that laws, regulations and other legal rules governing their implementation are effectively disseminated?
 Yes...[1]
-In part...[1⁄2] No...[0]
+In part...[1/2] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The National Marine Fisheries Service's Pacific Island Regional Office (PIRO) publishes a "Compliance Guide," which summarizes Hawaii longline fisheries regulations.
-1 Annual completion of protected species workshops by all Hawaii longline vessel owners and operators is mandatory.
-PIRO notifies Hawaii longline fisheries permit holders in advance of workshop dates and issues multi-lingual information cards about protected species.
-2 Minutes and records of all decision-making meetings of the Inter-American Tropical Tuna Commission (IATTC) and the Western and Central Pacific Fisheries Commission (WCPFC) are made publicly available via the organizations' websites. ^{3,4} The Western Pacific Fishery Management Council (WPFMC) advertises all of its' meetings in the local media, the Federal Register, and their website.
-5 PIRO disseminates documents required under the National Environmental Policy Act (NEPA) that analyze alternative fishery management measures before final action.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The National Oceanic and Atmospheric Administration (NOAA) Fisheries Pacific Islands Regional Office (PIRO) publishes a "Compliance Guide," which summarizes Hawaii longline fisheries regulations.1 Annual completion of protected species workshops by all Hawaii longline vessel owners and operators is mandatory.
+PIRO notifies Hawaii longline fisheries permit holders in advance of workshop dates and issues multi-lingual information cards about protected species.2 PIRO disseminates documents required under the National Environmental Policy Act (NEPA) that analyze alternative fishery management measures before final action.
 Draft regulations affecting Hawaii longline fisheries are published in the Federal Register for public comment prior to finalization.
+All adopted resolutions, conservation and management measures established by the Inter-American Tropical Tuna Commission (IATTC) and Western and Central Pacific Fisheries Commission (WCPFC) are made publicly available via their respective websites.
+Management measures established by IATTC and WCPFC that affect Hawaii longline fisheries are further publicized by the Western Pacific Fishery Management Council and PIRO.